observablehq/framework/docs/config.md

 ## pager

 Whether to show the previous & next footer links; defaults to true.
+The pages

 ## head